 A highly skilled coder, for example, may seem valuable, but their true potential won’t reflect on the work they do unless they’re driven to do their best.

 Motivation can and should be influenced by both personal and professional achievement.
 You need to know that your team truly cares about what they are doing.
-If they’re not passionate about the work, and if they’re not dedicated to the wider goals of the team and organization, they will not do their best work.
+If they’re not passionate about the work, and if they’re not dedicated to the wider goals of the team and organisation, they will not do their best work.

 Work ethic is very similar to motivation.
 A person with good work ethic enjoys what they do, they understand and accept their responsibilities.
-They’re disciplined, focused, and always professional.
+They’re disciplined, focused and always professional.
 Strong work ethic and motivation means understanding that hard work pays off and putting the upmost effort into every aspect of the job.

 Using soft skills online

-Soft skills may seem like a quality that’s only exhibited in-person, but there are plenty of ways to recognize and apply soft skills when working and collaborating remotely and online.
+Soft skills may seem like a quality that’s only exhibited in-person, but there are plenty of ways to recognise and apply soft skills when working and collaborating remotely and online.
 As remote working becomes more and more prevalent in businesses across the globe, the need for soft skills to make online collaboration organic and productive is more important than ever.